Download the PHP package craftcms/shopify without Composer

 JS Buy SDK

-However, Shopify maintains the Javascript Buy SDK as a means of interacting with their Storefront API to create completely custom shopping experiences.
+However, Shopify provides the (deprecated) Javascript Buy SDK as a means of interacting with their Storefront API to create completely custom shopping experiences.

-[!NOTE] Use of the Storefront API requires a different access key, and assumes that you have published your products into the Storefront app’s sales channel.
+[!NOTE] Use of the Storefront API (directly, or via the Buy SDK or JS Buy Button) requires a different access key, and assumes that you have published your products into the Storefront app’s sales channel.

 Your public Storefront API token can be stored with your other credentials in